All Episodes

 What is the motivation in your mind?

-Well, you know, Mueller obviously got a new powers with having someone like Strck there or additional powers or had him reaffirmed.
+Well, you know, Mueller obviously got new powers with having someone like Strzzok there or additional powers or had him reaffirmed.

-Uh I I read declassification and we know Strzok acts improperly.
+I read declassification, and we know Strzzok acts improperly.

 That's what I read into that.

-Um read less innocent, uh more innocent explanations, but you know, forgive me for being cynical.
+Others will read less innocent, more innocent explanations, but forgive me for being cynical.

 All right.

-So it you you filed the motion today in the foreign intelligence surveillance court seeking transcripts of all hearings related to the surveillance of Carter Page.
+So you filed the motion today in the Foreign Intelligence Surveillance Court seeking transcripts of all hearings related to the surveillance of Carter Page.

-Uh now we've been trying to get these 19 pages apparently redacted in the last FISA warrant, and repeatedly people are telling me that it is unbelievable what was said to the court and the methods that they use to keep this warrant in place.
+And repeatedly, people are telling me that it is unbelievable what was said to the court and the methods that they used to keep this warrant in place.

 And we already know that on three previous occasions, this being the fourth time, the fourth application, that they used the bulk of the information was the phony Clinton paid for Russian dossier.

-And it had to meet the high standard of the Pfizer court application process.
+They did no checking on this, but they presented it like gospel truth, and it had to meet the high standard of the FISA court application process.

-The Pfizer court judges were all lied to.
+The FISA court judges were all lied to.

 They were never told that it was a political document that was paid for.

-Mark Elliott, I guess, was the lawyer at the time.
+Mark Elliot, I guess, was the lawyer at the time.

-This is raw intelligence, and I don't know that any of it's true, and it's like maybe 5050.
+And I don't know that any of it's true.

-So he told the truth when he knew he was, you know, potentially gonna be charged with perjury.
+So he told the truth when he knew he was potentially going to be charged with perjury.

 Well, Rod Rosenstein, who's the number two in the DOJ, signed off on one of these warrants.

-So Mueller, uh during Mueller's time as special counsel, so obviously it was for Mueller.
+So Mueller, during Mueller's time as special counsel, so obviously it was for Mueller.

-So he benefited from this uh illicit uh effort to spy on the Trump team.
+So he benefited from this illicit effort to spy on the Trump team.

 So we know parts of the warrant evidence corruption.

-Devin Nunes and Bob Goodlatt and others, as you point out, told us other parts that we haven't seen yet, also evidence corruption.
+Devin Nunes and Bob Goodlatt and others, as you point out, have told us other parts that we haven't seen yet also evidence corruption.

 We don't have the details because the deep state and Rosenstein has classified it.